BC ECHO on Substance Use – Opioid Use Disorder: Cycle 3, Session 8

 Transitions between pharmacotherapies for opioid use disorder (SROM focus)

 Presenter: Dr. Ramm Hering, Medical Director, Addiction Medicine, Island Health; Physician Lead, Addiction Medicine Consult Service (AMCS), Royal Jubilee and Victoria General Hospitals, Island Health; Victoria Site Director, BC Centre on Substance Use Addiction Medicine Fellowship; Clinical Instructor, Faculty of Medicine, UBC

 At the end of this session, you should be able to:

 - Understand the evidence supporting slow-release oral morphine (SROM) as a treatment option for opioid use disorder (OUD).

 - Evaluate whether SROM is appropriate for a given patient.

 - Safely and effectively transition a patient from buprenorphine/naloxone or methadone to SROM, in cases where these medications have not been beneficial.

 - Evaluate treatment plans with SROM.

-- Determine which office-based and laboratory tests (e.g., urine drug testing) are clinically useful and appropriate during transitions between pharmacotherapies (i.e., from methadone to buprenorphine/naloxone) and when to use them.
+- Determine which office-based laboratory tests (e.g., urine drug testing) are clinically useful and appropriate during transitions between other OAT medications and SROM and when to use them.